corinnpope/clinical-informatics-board-review-book/README.md

 # Clinical Informatics Board Review: Pass the Exam the First Time

+You can access the individual chapters by clicking on each of them individual in the file tree above.

 # This is a Work in Progress

 Here's the plan as it stands.

-- Take the original Word document and break it out into individual word doc files
+- Take the original Word document and break it out into individual unformatted markdown files
-  - Take those word docs and convert them to markdown
+  - Format into markdown
   - We may run into some issues with images - not sure how many of the originals I actually have anywhere - some may need re-creation or will just be screenshotted
 - Accept any PRs to update content

+# Style guide

+- Use header markdown for title sections.
+Rule of thumb - the number of numbers in the header is the number of pound symbols in the markdown tag (for ex.
+2.3.2 would convert to `###`)

 # Background